You have important decisions to make.

 Choosing to continue your pregnancy and to parent is very challenging.
 With the support of caring people, parenting classes, and other resources, many women find the help they need to make this choice.

 You may decide to place your child for adoption.
-Each year over 50,000 women in America make this choice.
 This loving decision is often made by women who first thought abortion was their only way out.

 Abortion is no small matter.
 Choosing what to do when you are in the middle of an unplanned pregnancy is very hard.
 This choice is very serious and could possibly affect you for the rest of your life.
 Some women deeply regret going through with their abortion.